The Amazing Spider-Man (film)

-The Amazing Spider-Man is a 2012 American superhero film based on the Marvel Comics character Spider-Man which shares the title of the longest-running Spider-Man comic book series.
-Directed by Marc Webb and written by James Vanderbilt, Alvin Sargent, and Steve Kloves, based on a story by Vanderbilt, it is a reboot of the Spider-Man film series.
-Andrew Garfield stars as Peter Parker / Spider-Man alongside Emma Stone, Rhys Ifans, Denis Leary, Campbell Scott, Irrfan Khan, Martin Sheen, and Sally Field.
-In the film, teenager Peter Parker gains spider-like powers and fights crime as Spider-Man, attempting to balance heroics with his ordinary life.
+The Amazing Spider-Man is a 2012 American superhero film based on the Marvel Comics character Spider-Man.
+Directed by Marc Webb and written by James Vanderbilt, Alvin Sargent, and Steve Kloves from a story by Vanderbilt, it is a reboot of the Spider-Man film series.
+It stars Andrew Garfield, Emma Stone, Rhys Ifans, Denis Leary, Campbell Scott, Irrfan Khan, Martin Sheen, and Sally Field.
+The plot of the film follows the teenager Peter Parker (Garfield) who gains spider-like abilities and fights crime as Spider-Man, while also attempting to live an ordinary life.

-Development of the film began following the cancellation of Spider-Man 4 in January 2010, ending director Raimi's Spider-Man series that starred Tobey Maguire.
-Columbia Pictures opted to reboot the franchise with the same production team, with Vanderbilt staying on to write, and Sargent and Kloves helping with the script.
-The main characters were cast in 2010, during pre-production.
-New designs were introduced from the comics, such as artificial web-shooters.
-Using Red Digital Cinema Camera Company's RED Epic camera, principal photography started in December 2010 in Los Angeles before moving to New York City.
-The film entered post-production in April 2011.
+Development of the film began in 2010 following the cancellation of Spider-Man 4, which would have been the fourth film in Sam Raimi's Spider-Man series starring Tobey Maguire.
+Columbia Pictures opted to reboot the franchise with the same production team, with Vanderbilt staying on to write, and Sargent and Kloves assisting with the script.
+Using the RED Epic camera, principal photography occurred in Los Angeles and New York City between December 2010 and May 2011.
 3ality Technica provided 3D image processing, while Sony Pictures Imageworks handled CGI effects.
-It was the last American film scored by James Horner to be released before his death in 2015, the penultimate film for producer Laura Ziskin, who died in 2011, and the last film written by Sargent before his death in 2019.
+It was the last film written by Sargent before his death in 2019.

-Sony Pictures Entertainment built a promotional website, releasing many previews and launching a viral marketing campaign; tie-ins included a video game by Beenox and Activision.
-The film premiered in Tokyo on June 30, 2012, and was released in 2D, 3D, IMAX 3D, and 4DX formats in the United States on July 3, ten years after the release of Spider-Man (2002).
-It received mostly positive reviews from critics, who praised its performances, the chemistry between Garfield and Stone, direction, action sequences, visual effects, and musical score, while its plot elements drew some criticism.
-The film was the seventh-highest-grossing film of 2012, grossing $758.7 million worldwide.
-A sequel, The Amazing Spider-Man 2, followed in 2014.
-In 2021, Garfield and Ifans reprised their roles in the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home, which dealt with the concept of the multiverse and linked that franchise to the Raimi and Webb installments.
+Sony Pictures Entertainment promoted the film with a viral marketing campaign and tie-ins including a video game by Beenox and Activision.
+The Amazing Spider-Man premiered in Tokyo on June 13, 2012, and was released in 2D, 3D, IMAX 3D, and 4DX formats in the United States on July 3 by Sony Pictures Releasing through its Columbia Pictures label.
+The film received generally positive reviews from critics and grossed $758.7 million worldwide, making it the seventh-highest-grossing film of 2012.
+A sequel, The Amazing Spider-Man 2, was released in 2014.
+In 2021, Garfield and Ifans reprised their roles in the Marvel Cinematic Universe film Spider-Man: No Way Home, which explored the concept of the multiverse and linked the Spider-Man series directed by Jon Watts to the films directed by Webb and Raimi.